Last Mountain Lake National Wildlife Area: Climate

 Climate in this region of Saskatchewan involves long, warm summers and frigid, snowy, and dry winters.
-Temperatures habitually vary between -19°C to 26°C and very rarely dip below -32°C or above 32°C. Low humidity levels are experienced throughout the entire year; it's levels do not vary significantly.
+Temperatures habitually vary between -19 °C to 26 °C and very rarely dip below -32 °C or above 32 °C. Low humidity levels are experienced throughout the entire year; its levels do not vary significantly.

 Rainfall and snowfall rates vary throughout the year; the rainy portion of the year lasts just over six months, from April to October, with June being the rainiest month at an average of 56 millimetres of rainfall.
 The snowy portion of the year lasts for around six months as well, from April to October, with December being the snowiest month at an average of 60 millimetres of snowfall.

 Scenarios of how climate change will affect the Saskatchewan area were established following the most recent assessment on global climate change by the Intergovernmental Panel on Climate Change (IPCC), using the most recent global climate model results available.
 This analysis includes the grassland regions of Saskatchewan and indicated decreases in annual mean precipitation within these regions going forward.
-For the 2020s (2020-2039) and 2050s (2040-2069), changes in the range of annual mean precipitation are predicted to be between -10% and +25%, and between -5% and +35% for the 2080s (2070-2099) Temperatures are predicted to rise between 0.5 and 3°C for the 2020s, between 1 and 5°C for the 2050s, and between 2 and 6.5°C for the 2080s.
-Winter and spring are predicted to see the largest range of temperature increase at between 1 and 6°C, compared to summer and fall at 1 to 4°C. The province of Saskatchewan is expected to experience increased severity and frequency of extreme weather events such as droughts, flooding, and forest fires.
+For the 2020s (2020-2039) and 2050s (2040-2069), changes in the range of annual mean precipitation are predicted to be between -10% and +25%, and between -5% and +35% for the 2080s (2070-2099) Temperatures are predicted to rise between 0.5 and 3 °C for the 2020s, between 1 and 5 °C for the 2050s, and between 2 and 6.5 °C for the 2080s.
+Winter and spring are predicted to see the largest range of temperature increase at between 1 and 6 °C, compared to summer and fall at 1 to 4 °C. The province of Saskatchewan is expected to experience increased severity and frequency of extreme weather events such as droughts, flooding, and forest fires.